Percona XtraDB Cluster Limitations¶

 COMMITmay still be aborted at that stage.
 There can be two transactions writing to the same rows and committing in separate Percona XtraDB Cluster nodes, and only one of the them can successfully commit.
 The failing one will be aborted.
 For cluster-level aborts, Percona XtraDB Cluster gives back deadlock error code:

 XA transactions are not supported due to possible rollback on commit.

-The write throughput of the whole cluster is limited by weakest node.
+The write throughput of the whole cluster is limited by the weakest node.
 If one node becomes slow, the whole cluster slows down.
 If you have requirements for stable high performance, then it should be supported by corresponding hardware.